MIC-DKFZ/nnUNet/documentation/testing_nnunetv2.md

 - `Dataset997_sparseLiver`: training nnU-Net from scribbles.
 This was just an experiment, but a fun one.
 Toy dataset with just one training image (replicated 5 times).

+If you set `export nnUNet_raw=[...]E132-Rohdaten/nnUNetv2` then you can just use the raw data located there.
+No need to copy.

 # List of major new features (no particular order)
 - No longer explicitly crops the raw data during planning and preprocessing.
 Saving some space
 - Explicit separation of fingerprint extraction, experiment planning and preprocesing (not yet exposed, but it's